 A freelance service invoice is a document used to request money for any product delivered or service provided individually, detached from any company or other association.
-Freelancers are considered independent contractors by the IRS and are responsible for deducting their share of withholding taxes.Make an Invoice Now
+Freelancers are considered independent contractors by the IRS and are responsible for deducting their share of withholding taxes.Make a Free Invoice Now

 - Products – Payment is due upon delivery of the finished product to the client or customer.

 - Services – Payment is due upon completion of the project or on a recurring basis (e.g. weekly, monthly, etc.).

 - How to Create a Freelance Invoice That Gets You Paid Fast